-For the northern NEAC stock complexes, 1SW spawners have been at full reproductive capacity throughout the time-series (Figure 10.2.1).
-In contrast, MSW spawners, while generally remaining at full reproductive capacity, have spent limited periods either at risk of suffering, or suffering, reduced reproductive capacity.
-Both the 1SW and MSW stock complexes were at full reproductive capacity in 2013.
-The 1SW spawning stock in the southern NEAC stock complex has been at risk of suffering, or suffering, reduced reproductive capacity for most of the time-series (Figure 10.2.1).
-In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1997.
-After this point, however, the stock has generally been at risk of suffering, or suffering, reduced reproductive capacity.
+1SW spawners in the Northern NEAC stock complex have been at full reproductive capacity (i.e. meeting the CL with at least 95% probability) throughout the time series, albeit at reduced levels since 2007 (Figure 10.2.1).
+MSW spawners, on the other hand, while generally remaining at full reproductive capacity, have spent limited periods at risk of suffering reduced reproductive capacity, most recently in 2007.
+Since 2000, MSW spawners have generally been above values in the early part of the time series.
+Both 1SW and MSW stock complexes were at full reproductive capacity in 2014.
+Declines in spawner numbers are evident for both 1SW and MSW salmon in the Southern NEAC stock complex.
+The 1SW spawning stock has been at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity for most of the time-series.
+In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1996.
+After this point, however, the MSW stock has been either at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity in almost every year.
+Both 1SW and MSW stock complexes were suffering reduced reproductive capacity in 2014.